PrajwalG413/QT_QML_Assignment/README.md

 For any queries or issues please write to me at prajwalg0413@gmail.com

+Following is a description of each project [Also specified comments in projects]
 1. Internationalization_with_Qt:

     I have followed all the steps you have mentioned and created this project from scratch.